 Howz Khaneh (Pond House)

-This is where the paintings of the European painters are kept; mostly, souvenirs from the Europe travel of the Royal Family or gifts from European Kings.
+This is where the paintings of European painters are kept, mostly souvenirs from the Europe travel of the Royal Family or gifts from European Kings.

 This is the tallest building in the Golestan Palace complex.
-The idea of building it first hit Naser-oldin Shah after returning from his first tour around Europe and visiting all the tall buildings there.
+The idea of building it first hit Naser-oldin Shah after returning from his first European tour and visiting all the tall buildings there.
 This unique building is one of those Tehran tourist attractions which are well preserved.